 A budget or worksheet can be particularly helpful in determining what’s possible, with line items for the mortgage payment, property taxes, insurance, utilities, maintenance, and funds set aside for emergencies.

-A mortgage calculator is useful for estimating the real cost of a home purchase, allowing consumers to plug and play with the components that comprise a monthly mortgage payment:
+A mortgage calculator is useful for estimating the real cost of a home purchase, allowing consumers to plug in and play with the factors that influence a monthly mortgage payment:

 • Loan type